klisiubb/event-app/README.md

 ## Roadmap

-- [x] Finish project to restore the previous version state.
+- [ ] Finish project to restore the previous version state.
 - [ ] Add quizzes for workshops.
+- [ ] Add signing up for workshops.
+- [ ] Add user portal.
 - [x] Build a statistics page for overall performance metrics.
 - [ ] Enhance email and notification features.
 - [x] Implement a countdown timer for the start of events.
-- [ ] Build outstanding landing page.
 - [ ] Change default QR codes with branding images.
 - [ ] Add sponsors/partners and rewards to landing page.
-- [ ] Create stunning landing page.
+- [x] Create stunning landing page.
 - [ ] Explore additional features and improvements.

 ## License